nchristiny/nchristiny.github.io/about/index.md

 layout: page
 title: About
 ---
 Hi!
-My name is Nick Christiny and I love computers, astrophysics, and garlic.
+My name is Nick and I love computers, astrophysics, and garlic.

 In my spare time I enjoy thinking about extrasolar planetary weather patterns and time travel.
-Proud guardian of two cats, I currently reside in Chicago IL.
+Proud guardian of two cats, I currently reside in San Antonio, Texas.

 If you would like to catch up on what I am doing most recently, please check out my [/now page]({{site.baseurl}}/now "now page"), inspired by [Derek Sivers](https://twitter.com/sivers).